openedx/edx-toggles/scripts/README.rst

 Feature Toggle Reporter:
 ------------------------

 We make extensive use of a variety of feature toggles at edX.
-This helps us XXX.
 However, it has the downside of making the state of a deployed application somewhat opaque.
 This tool anaylzes data from the codebases of deployed applications, as well as their databases, to provide a summary of the feature toggles in use in a given deployment.
 For more information, please see:

 https://open-edx-proposals.readthedocs.io/en/latest/oep-0017-bp-feature-toggles.html